swilcox21/the-new-order-front-end/README.md

 ```
 💡 Note: Components have been converted into functions to support the use of hooks.
 There is an example using the Context API inside views/demo.js;

+### Your Login
+A user has been created for you.
+Just head to the login page and enter the information below:
+- email: demo@gmail.com
+- password: demo123

 ## Features